 Brisbane Lawyers at Guest

 In addition to representing people all over Queensland, we often travel to other states and territories.
 Our Brisbane lawyers are admitted to practice all over Australia.
-For a free initial consultation (including in prisons), please get in touch with us either via email or by calling (07) 3211 3007.
+For an initial consultation (including in prisons), please get in touch with us either via email or by calling (07) 3211 3007.